Email to Local Officials

 Activity and Use Limitations

-Q: Some of the registries of deeds appear to have limited services due to COVID-19 State of Emergency.
-Consequently, I am concerned I may not be able to file an Activity and Use Limitation (AUL) that is to be implemented as part of a Permanent Solution.
-Can you please provide information on what happens to compliance deadlines if you were about to file an AUL and cannot?
+Q: Some of the registries of deeds appear to have limited services due to COVID-19 State of Emergency and I am concerned I may not be able to file an Activity and Use Limitation (AUL) as part of a Permanent Solution.
+What advice does MassDEP have on filing AULs during the State of Emergency?
+(Revised August 11, 2020)

 PPE Disposal Options